csernabalint/Thesis_Project_Workbook/README.md

 # Thesis_Project_Workbook
-This repository contains my BProf thesis project and information about it.
+This repository contains my BProf thesis project.

+In my project, I used a Kaggle capsule dataset for object detection.